 Update: This recipe was originally published in 2018 and has been republished with all new photos.

 I think I’m spending my life in pursuit of the perfect meatball.
-I’m not sad about it.
+I’m a bit of a meatball fanatic and I’m not sad about it.
 I love them so.
-My current obsession is with these Slow Cooker Turkey Meatballs in Marinara.
-Oh heck yes.
+My current obsession is with these crockpot turkey meatballs.
+They’re truly a great option for busy weeknights.
+I guarantee your whole family will rejoice when you serve these up.

 If you believe that meatballs require breadcrumbs and parmesan I’m going to prove you wrong.
-These Slow Cooker Turkey Meatballs in Marinara are dairy free, gluten free, and Whole30 compliant.
+This slow cooker turkey meatball recipe is dairy free and gluten free.
 You won’t notice it.
 In fact you can feed these to a whole herd of bread loving, dairy devouring, healthy food hating eaters and none of them will notice either.
 They’ll just eat them and ask for more.
 Trust me.
 I’ve tested that.

 First we give the onion and garlic a little time in a skillet.
 This softens the onion and really brings out that garlic flavor.

-Next combine all the meatball ingredients in a bowl.
-Use your hands to form them into balls.
+Next combine all the meatball ingredients in a large bowl.
+Use your hands or a cookie scoop to form the meatball mixture into balls.
 Mine are around 1 1/2 inches in diameter.
 This gives me 18 to 20 meatballs.

 Ground turkey is much more mushy than ground beef so don’t feel the need to pack them tight.
 They’re not going to get firm until they’re cooked and that’s fine.